keeganpaleshi/RMTest/README.md

 This repository provides a complete pipeline to analyze electrostatic radon monitor data.

 **Note:** All time quantities are expressed in seconds and all energies are given in MeV throughout the documentation and code.
-Event timestamps are stored as UTC `datetime` objects throughout the pipeline.
-Command-line options that take timestamps (such as `--analysis-start-time`) accept either ISO‑8601 strings or Unix seconds and are parsed accordingly.
+Event timestamps are stored as timezone-aware `datetime` objects (UTC by default).
+Command-line options that take timestamps (such as `--analysis-start-time`) accept either ISO‑8601 strings or Unix seconds and are parsed in the timezone specified by `--timezone` (default `UTC`).

 ## Structure